 - Tape pages together

-The shape of the sleeve is confusing, so here is a closeup of my notes showing what’s what.
+The shape of the sleeve pattern is confusing, so here is a close-up of my notes showing what’s what.

 Working with Jersey Knit Fabric:

-This fabric has a one-way design, meaning a right-side up and an upside-down direction.
-When you lay out the pattern on such a fabric, make sure the top of the fabric’s design will be at the neckline of the dress.
+The fabric pattern shown in the photographs for this step-by-step dressmaking tutorial, like many other jersey knit patterns, is one-way, meaning it has a right-side-up and an upside-down orientation.
+When you lay out the pattern on such fabric, make sure the top of the fabric’s design is at the neckline of the dress.

 PRESHRINK THE FABRIC before cutting out the garment

-Washing and drying the fabric the same way the garment will be laundered ensures that any inevitable shrinking takes place without affecting the fit.
+- Washing and drying the fabric the same way the garment will be laundered ensures that any inevitable shrinkage occurs without affecting the fit.

-Some knits curl along their cut edges when they are laundered; if this happens you either have to cut off the curly edge or flatten it out in order not to lose valuable fabric.
-I used fusible tape on the sample pictured below in order to flatten out the edge.
+- Some knits curl along their cut edges when laundered; if this happens, you either have to trim the curled edge or flatten it to avoid losing valuable fabric.
+I used fusible tape to flatten the edge of the jersey knit fabric in the photo below.

 NOTE: Place fusible products glue side against the fabric being interfaced, or expect a sticky sole plate.